braze-inc/braze-docs/_docs/_home/yaml_front_matter/page_layouts.md

 ### Developer guide

 The `dev_guide` value is used to apply the developer guide format.
-Use this layout for...

 **Example input:**